PolusAI/workflow-inference-compiler/docs/tutorials/multistep.md

 Our first multi step workflow will consist of downloading a protein from an online database.
 Unfortunately, experiments are typically unable to resolve all of the atoms and/or residues, so it is necessary to 'fix' the initial data.

 On the right is a visual representation of the workflow as a computational graph.
 The nodes are the steps, and the edges are the input and output files.
-This graph representation is automatically generated every time you compile a workflow.
+This graph representation is automatically generated every time you compile a workflow (with `--graphviz`).
 It is very useful for visually debugging issues with workflows, and so it is a very good idea to ***`always look at the graph representation`*** before running a workflow.

 <table>
 <tr>